mpanighetti/autopkg-recipes/README.md

 # autopkg-recipes
-AutoPkg recipes for public consumption.
+AutoPkg recipes and shared processors for public consumption.